katakampranav/BLOG-BUDDY-AI/README.md

    - Styled the application with TailwindCSS for responsive design, gradients, and transitions.

 7. **Feedback and Regeneration**:
-   - Provided user feedback for successful actions, such as copying the blog content to the clipboard.
+   - Provided features such as copying the blog content to the clipboard and downloading the blog content into txt file.
    - Added functionality to regenerate the blog by resetting the form inputs and clearing the existing content.

 ![Image](https://github.com/user-attachments/assets/d3f48622-fc08-4888-a528-3e2522ab0a2d)